R. A. Lafferty

-Raphael Aloysius "R. A." Lafferty (November 7, 1914 – March 18, 2002) was an American science fiction and fantasy writer known for his original use of language, metaphor, and narrative structure, Lafferty also wrote a set of four autobiographical novels, a history book, and several novels of historical fiction.
+Raphael Aloysius "R. A." Lafferty (November 7, 1914 – March 18, 2002) was an American science fiction, fantasy and historical fiction writer best known for his imaginative and eccentric short stories and novels from the 1960s and 1970s.

-Biography
+Life and work

 Lafferty was born on November 7, 1914, in Neola, Iowa to devoutly Catholic parents, Hugh David Lafferty, a broker dealing in oil leases and royalties, and Julia Mary (née Burke), a teacher.
+Both were first-generation Irish Americans.
 He was born the youngest of five siblings.
 His first name, Raphael, derived from the day on which he was expected to be born (the Feast of St. Raphael).
-When he was 4, his family moved to Perry, Oklahoma.
+When he was four, his family moved to Perry, Oklahoma.

 He graduated from Cascia Hall, and came of age in the early years of the Great Depression.
-He later attended night school at the University of Tulsa for two years starting in 1933, mostly studying Math and German, but left before graduating.
-He then began to work for Clark Electric Co. in Tulsa and, during this period (1939–42), he attended the International Correspondence School.
+He studied in the night school division at the University of Tulsa in 1932–33, mostly studying math and German, but left before graduating.
+In 1935, he began to work for Clark Electrical Supply Company in Tulsa and, from 1939 to 1942, attended the International Correspondence School.
+One of his hobbies was studying languages.
+Per The New York Times, "He taught himself Greek in order to read the New Testament in the original."

-Lafferty lived most of his life in Tulsa with his sister, Anna Lafferty.
 He enlisted in the U.S. Army in 1942.
-After training in Texas, North Carolina, Florida, and California, he was sent to the South Pacific Area, serving in Australia, New Guinea, Morotai, and the Philippines.
-When he left the Army in 1946, he had become a 1st Sergeant serving as a staff sergeant and had received an Asiatic-Pacific Campaign Medal.
-He never married.
+After training in Texas, North Carolina, Florida, and California, he was sent to the South Pacific Area, serving in Australia, New Guinea, Morotai and the Philippines.
+When he left the Army in 1946, he had become a 1st Sergeant serving as a staff sergeant and had received an Asiatic–Pacific Campaign Medal.
+He returned to his sales position at Clark and turned to writing in the late 1950s.
+He never married and lived most of his life in Tulsa with his sister, Anna Lafferty.

-Lafferty did not begin writing until the 1950s, but he wrote thirty-two novels and more than two hundred short stories, most of them at least nominally science fiction.
+Although Lafferty did not begin writing until his mid-40s, he wrote dozens of novels and more than two hundred short stories, most of them at least nominally science fiction.
 His first published story was "The Wagons" in the New Mexico Quarterly Review in 1959.
-His first published science fiction story was "Day of the Glacier", in The Original Science Fiction Stories in 1960, and his first published novel was Past Master in 1968.
+His first published science fiction story was "Day of the Glacier", in The Original Science Fiction Stories in 1960, and his debut novel was Past Master in 1968.
+In the same year, he also published The Reefs of Earth and Space Chantey, a science fiction retelling of Homer's Odyssey, which was then followed by Fourth Mansions (1969), a work inspired by Teresa of Ávila.

-Until 1971, Lafferty worked as an electrical engineer.
-After that, he spent his time writing until around 1980, when his output declined due to a stroke.
+Around 1980, his output declined due to a stroke.
 He stopped writing regularly in 1984.
+In 1994, he suffered another, more severe, stroke.

-In 1994, he suffered an even more severe stroke.
-He died on March 18, 2002, aged 87 in a nursing home in Broken Arrow, Oklahoma.
-His collected papers, artifacts, and ephemera were donated to the University of Tulsa's McFarlin Library, Department of Special Collections and University Archives.
-Other manuscripts are housed in the University of Iowa's Library special collections department.
+Lafferty's work was represented by Virginia Kidd Literary Agency, which held a cache of his unpublished manuscripts.
+This included over a dozen novels, such as Iron Tongue of Midnight, as well as about eighty short stories and a handful of essays.